Zhekbland/personal-weather/README.md

 The main idea is to collect data from sensors that are with a person in various conditions.
 The system connects to the hotspot of a smartphone, which provides mobility.
 The data is collected on the server and analyzed.

-The project is based on two developments: Java and Embedded.
-Based on the ESP8266 wifi module and Java server on the GKE.

-The main idea is to collect data from sensors that are with a person in various conditions.
-The system connects to the hotspot of a smartphone, which provides mobility.
-The data is collected on the server and analyzed.

 ***

 #### Technology stack: